malted/replitauth/README.md

 it could still be considered a sensitive part in a project or product utilising it.
 Like any other zero-trust system, there is no hard, absolute basis on which to verify my claims.

-As of this commit, this project is the only practical solution for Replit user authentication.

-As a final note, as a note to inform, due to how little information Replit provides through authentication, it is entirely possible for those with database access to access authentication tokens for any currently signed-in user.
+As a final note, to inform, it is entirely possible for those with database access to access authentication tokens for any currently signed-in user.
 This could then be used to authenticate requests to the project the authentication was originally used for, posing as the original user.
+If a database does not store its information to a suitably encrypted degree, any database manager can access the information stored within.

 As of this commit, I ([Malted](https://github.com/ma1ted)) am the only person with access to this database.
 Any changes to this will be reflected in this README accordingly.